iQuHACK/2021_patoLogic/README.md

 ## References

 [1]Lucas, A. "Ising formulations of many NP problems."
 Front.
 Physics 2, (2014).

 [2]Hauke, P., Katzgraber, H. G., Lechner, W., Nishimori, H. & Oliver, W. D. "Perspectives of quantum annealing: Methods and implementations."
 Rep. Prog.
 Phys.
 83, 054401 (2020).

 [3][Yadkee].
 (2018, February 16).
 [2018-02-16] Challenge #351 [Hard] Star Battle solver [Online forum post].
 Retrieved from https://www.reddit.com/r/dailyprogrammer/comments/7xyi2w/20180216_challenge_351_hard_star_battle_solver/

-[1]Piotrowski, Edward W., and Jan Sładkowski.
-"An invitation to quantum game theory." _International Journal of Theoretical Physics_ 42.5 (2003): 1089-1099.

-## Introduction

-The development of quantum computing has offered revolutionary scope for many traditional areas.
-Game theory, a theory to study decision making in conflict situations, has been transferred into quantum version[1].
-The quantum game theory is different from the traditional one in three different ways[2]:

-1. The initial status is entangled
-2. The initial state is superposed
-3. Player strategy is quantum

-These features indicate that in a quantum scenario, the definition of win and lose in a game changes fundamentally as a function of the qubit phase and rotation and the collapse of that function upon measurement.

-In this project, we propose a quantum game, which is a modified version of the multi-player PacMan game.
-The game is a validation of quantum game theory and test quantum win strategies.

 <!-- ## ToDo:
 ### Things we would wanna fix/implement but didn't have enough time to do